HariSekhon/Knowledge-Base/best-practices.md

 ## Releases

-### Do not do production releases after 4pm or on Friday afternoons
+### Do not do production releases on Friday afternoons or after 4pm any day

-People want to go home and enjoy their lives, not be stuck debugging problems you've caused
+People want to go home and enjoy their lives, not be stuck debugging problems you've caused.

+## Versioning

 ### Use a sane versioning system